IIITLucknowSWEngg/CSAICSBTeam002/SRS.md

 ## 5. Non-Functional Requirements (NFRs)

 ### 5.1 Performance Requirements

-- The application shall load within 2 seconds on mobile devices under normal network conditions.
+- The application shall load within 2 seconds on mobile devices under **normal network conditions**, defined as:
+  - 4G LTE or higher network (or Wi-Fi with moderate speed).
+  - Average download speed of at least 5 Mbps on mobile networks and 10 Mbps on Wi-Fi.
+  - Latency (response time) under 200 ms for 4G/5G and Wi-Fi networks.
+  - Stable network conditions with minimal congestion and no significant signal interference.

 - The system shall handle up to 10,000 concurrent users without performance degradation.

-- Ride requests shall be processed and matched with drivers within 5 seconds.
+- Ride requests shall be processed and matched with drivers within 5 seconds, ensuring real-time, efficient processing of requests to provide seamless user experience during peak demand times.

 ### 5.2 Security Requirements
 - User data shall be encrypted both in transit (using TLS) and at rest (using AES-256).